-Players U13 and below will be evaluated in a game and skill environment to give each player a fair opportunity to exhibit the range of skills that they possess.
-At the younger age levels a greater emphasis will be placed on the evaluation of skills - as the players get older the scrimmage sessions will have a greater overall impact on the player's placement.
-Players in U15 & U18 will be evaluated in a game environment.
+Players U13 and below will be evaluated in a game and skill environment to give each player a fair opportunity to exhibit their range of skills.
+At the younger age levels, a greater emphasis will be placed on the evaluation of skills-as the players get older, the scrimmage sessions will have a greater overall impact on the player's placement.
+Players in U15 and U18 will be evaluated in a game environment.